OpenVanguard/.github/profile/README.md

 We welcome contributions from AI enthusiasts, researchers, and developers.
 Here’s how you can get started:

 1. **Explore the Repositories**
-   - Check out the projects hosted under Open-System-AI.
+   - Check out the projects hosted under OpenVanguard.
    - Each repository includes its own documentation and contribution guidelines.

 2. **Contribute to Projects**